justsayknarf/justsayknarf.github.io/_posts/2016-07-03-unsolicited-yelp-improvements.md

 To be honest, I think Yelp has already done a great job in bringing in traffic from the normal users of the site; the ones that are just there to find the information they want and get out are successfully doing just that.

 So if a user only needs to search for a business, call, and find directions to be considered engaged, then perfect.
-The lurkers are engaged, directly up to the point where they find what they need, and leave.
+The lurkers are engaged, *up to the point where they find what they need, and then they leave*.

 So what should an engaged user be?
 To define that we should first look at what Yelp's ideal user looks like.
 Yelp's content is user-generated.
 Yelp relies on users to generate new content.
 It's the community of reviewers that Yelp celebrates, and without engagement from the contributors, Yelp's content atrophies.
 Perhaps there are studies as to what happens when the community no longer continues to grow; I have no idea what happens.
 Something tells me, though, as a publically traded company, the market would not look kindly on stagnant growth.